 Approval of the budget shall be by machine voting at a referendum as set forth in Section 10-1(d).
-Copies of the proposed budget shall be available 10 days before such meeting at the office of the Town Clerk and elsewhere as the Board of Finance may prescribe, and shall be published in a newspaper having general circulation in the Town at least seven days prior to the meeting.
+At least 10 days before such meeting, printed copies of the proposed budgets shall be available at the office of the Town Clerk and elsewhere as the Board of Finance may prescribe and shall be posted on the Town's website.
+At least four days prior to the meeting, the proposed budgets shall be published in a newspaper having general circulation in the Town.